Who is the Top Investor In Smith & Wesson Brands Inc. (SWBI)?

-Smith & Wesson Brands Inc. (NASDAQ: SWBI) is -24.55% lower on its value in year-to-date trading and has touched a low of $12.78 and a high of $24.26 in the current 52-week trading range.
+Smith & Wesson Brands Inc. (NASDAQ: SWBI) is -32.47% lower on its value in year-to-date trading and has touched a low of $11.59 and a high of $24.26 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SWBI stock was last observed hovering at around $13.57 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $20.00 for the next 12 months.
-It is also 48.35% off the consensus price target high of $26.00 offered by 3 analysts, but current levels are 21.0% higher than the price target low of $17.00 for the same period.
+The SWBI stock was last observed hovering at around $11.62 in the last trading session, with the day’s gains setting it 0.4% off its average median price target of $20.00 for the next 12 months.
+It is also 45.36% off the consensus price target high of $22.00 offered by 3 analysts, but current levels are 29.29% higher than the price target low of $17.00 for the same period.

 3 Tiny Stocks Primed to Explode